 Ms. Wood earned an MBA from Fairleigh Dickinson University and holds a B.S. in biology, with a health sciences minor and a pre-medical focus from Boston College.
-Previously, she served as the chair of DCAT’s Education Committee and on DCAT’s board as a director.
+Previously, she served as First Vice President, the chair of DCAT’s Education Committee, and on DCAT’s board as a director.

 Sally Macaluso is the Vice-President and Chief Procurement Officer of Johnson & Johnson Medical Devices and Business Services Procurement.
 In this role, Sally is responsible for the business engagement activities for the Johnson & Johnson Medical Devices sector.
 Sally is also responsible for managing $8.5 billion of global Enterprise-wide spend in the Business Services categories which include Travel, Fleet, and Meetings; HR Services; Corporate Services; Professional Education and Access; and IT.
 Sally is a member of the Johnson & Johnson Procurement Leadership Team.

 Prior to this role, Sally was the Vice President of Marketing and Business Services Procurement where she managed $13 billion in spend across the two category families.
 Sally joined the company as the Vice-President of Johnson & Johnson R&D Procurement, a position that she served in for four years.

 Sally is very passionate about women’s leadership.
 She was the Executive Sponsor of the Procurement Women’s Leadership Initiative for five years.
 She also currently serves as the Executive Sponsor for the Professional Pillar of the enterprise Women in Science, Technology, Engineering, Math, Manufacturing, & Design (WiSTEM2D) Program.